 Searching for a terrace in Paris requires a specific methodology.
 The Haussmann building stock offers few terraces.
 Catherine targeted 1960s-1980s buildings, where flat roofs generate more accessible outdoor surfaces.
 This approach quadrupled the number of eligible properties.

-The legal status of the terrace is a frequent trap.
-Exclusive use rights or private ownership: the difference is fundamental.
-Of the seven properties identified, one offered only exclusive use rights, a usage right that can be revoked by the general assembly.
-Catherine systematically checks this point in the co-ownership rules before any viewing.
+The legal status of the terrace is a common trap.
+The difference between exclusive use rights and private ownership is fundamental.
+Of the seven properties identified, one offered only exclusive use rights, which the general assembly can revoke.
+Catherine checks this in the co-ownership rules before any viewing.

-Negotiation on a rare property is still possible when supported by data.
-Even on an apartment with a terrace, a coveted property type, a 6.0% negotiation was achieved thanks to precise market data and an argument grounded in the work to be done.
-The rarity of the property should not prevent negotiation.
+A rare property can still be negotiated when the case rests on data.
+Even on a terraced flat, a coveted type, a 6.0% reduction was secured through precise market data and an argument grounded in the works required.
+Scarcity is no reason to pay the asking price.

 Looking for an apartment with outdoor space in Paris?
 Contact our team to define your search strategy together.